Staff

 Steve Kolbe has counted migrating birds at Bradbury Mountain, the Avalon Seawatch, Tussey Mountain, Holiday Beach, Kiptopeke, Derby Hill, and Hawk Ridge (fall 2014 & spring 2018).
 He completed his Master’s degree at the University of Minnesota Duluth studying the migration of Common Nighthawks and is currently working for the Natural Resources Research Institute.
 Steve will be returning for his 6th season as a volunteer to help with the fall bird migration count at Hawk Ridge.
 Steve loves watching and taking photographs of migrating birds.

 Sean is from the ridge and valley province of Central Pennsylvania in the heart of hawk watching country.
 After years of birding the valleys, he discovered the wondrous migratory world in the air above.
-He has been a volunteer counter at Stone Mountain hawk watch, Bald Eagle hawk watch, and official counter at Tussey Mountain and West Skyline hawk watches.
-Sean has spent time in the north woods at Northland College, and is thrilled to spend the fall in Duluth.
+He has been a volunteer counter at Stone Mountain hawk watch, Bald Eagle hawk watch, and official counter at Tussey Mountain and the Hawk Ridge West Skyline Spring Count.
+Sean has spent time in the north woods at Northland College, and is thrilled to spend another fall counting at Hawk Ridge.

 Peter Mundale, Naturalist